davidlpoole/VBA-ExcelToJSON/README.md

 ## Usage Instructions:

-Clone the file from this repo ("Excel to JSON.xlsm") This file contains the VBA script and a button to run the script.
+Clone the file from this repo ("Excel to JSON.xlsm").
+This file contains:
+- an example data table,
+- the VBA script,
+- a button to run the script.

 Replace the example data with your own, however many columns and rows as you require.
 Then click the button and the file will be